- Calendar 2023

 Colleen's lifesaving mission to create this day is surely one that reaches out to the hearts of many and reinforces the fact that a Dog is truly man's best friend.

 Movies for every Dog Lover

 The cinematic world goes one step further as well as portraying dogs the creatures you can love to the hilt, and who would love you back with their lives.
-A few based on real life stories, novels, classics and simply to remind us of the gift of a dog.
+A few are based on real-life stories, novels, classics and simply to remind us of the gift of a dog.

-There are many movies which may not be in this list that are also very touching and entertaining.
+There are many movies that may not be on this list that are also very touching and entertaining.
 However, here are 10 popular recommendations for your watching pleasure.